Roar staff writer Justine Noble on why it was time for America and the West to pull out of Afghanistan.

-Right now, after a military campaign that has lasted 20 years, the United States and western troops are pulling out of Afghanistan, their final withdrawal scheduled for the end of the month.
-As international troops have pulled out from the country, the insurgent Taliban group has filled the void, taking the capital city, Kabul, as well as other major cities.
-But despite the international political and strategic disaster this decision has become, the majority of Americans stand by Biden’s decision to pull all US forces from the country.
+Right now, after a military campaign that has lasted 20 years, the United States and Western troops are pulling out of Afghanistan.
+Their final withdrawal is scheduled for the end of the month.
+As international troops have left the country, the insurgent Taliban group has filled the void, taking the capital city, Kabul, as well as other major cities.
+But despite the international political and strategic disaster this decision has become, the majority of Americans stand by Biden’s decision to repatriate US forces.

 American support of their military’s withdrawal is most likely rooted in the financial and emotional burden the last twenty years have caused, but the positive nature of Biden’s actions extends farther below the surface.
-The morality and efficiency of foreign intervention is discussed at length amongst those who study international relations, and US intervention in Afghanistan is just the right case study for the scholars who condemn it.
+The morality and efficiency of foreign intervention is discussed at length amongst those, like myself, who study international relations, and US intervention in Afghanistan is just the right case study for the scholars who condemn it.
 For one, America’s presence, or that of any Western power for that matter, has not provided any long-term stability.
-In 2001, the US entered Afghanistan with a promise to take power from the hands of the Taliban and place it in those of democratically elected leaders.
-In 2021, they leave the country once again in the hands of the Taliban.
+In 2001, the US entered Afghanistan with a promise to take power from the hands of the Taliban and place it into those of democratically elected leaders.
+In 2021, they leave the country, once again, with the Taliban.

 And what was the US really doing in Afghanistan?
-Well, as a matter of fact, in 2015, the New York Times revealed the US in terms of human rights was doing more harm than good.
+Well, in 2015, the New York Times revealed the US was doing more harm than good in the human rights arena.
 Troubled US soldiers were calling home from Afghanistan speaking of the large-scale sexual abuse and rape of young boys by the Afghan officials they were backing in a local practice called bacha bazi, or “boy play”.
-When these disturbed soldiers, who could sometimes even hear young boys being abused from their bunks, would tell their officers, they would demand silence, to “look the other way because it’s their culture”.
+When these disturbed soldiers, who could sometimes even hear young boys being abused from their bunks, would tell their officers, they would demand silence, to “look the other way because it’s their culture.”
 Where the US could have protected human rights, they showed complicity.
 In this light, the human rights argument for their remaining presence becomes void.

 Of course, we are already seeing why the West pulling out of Afghanistan is far from a simple issue.
 UK Conservative MP Tom Tugendhat, along with many others, feels “We abandoned the Afghan people.”
 However, the moral responsibility millions in the West are feeling stems from a tradition of intervention.
 We have adopted a role that didn’t need to be ours.
 Biden himself said, “We did not go to Afghanistan to nation-build.”
-While that may sound selfish, history tells us we don’t always have the ability to make things better.
-Afghan sovereignty needed to be restored someday, and for now, the Taliban are here to stay.
+While that may sound selfish, history tells us certain people don’t always have the ability to make things better for others.
+Afghan sovereignty needs to be restored someday, and for now, the Taliban are here to stay.
 With a failed era of intervention coming to an end, hopefully, Afghanistan can begin from square one and climb slowly towards a better and independent future.